adriancl1/TacticAI/README.md

 # Tactic AI

 ## What's Tactic AI?
-Tactic AI stands for Tactica Artificial Intelligence, but what does that mean?
+Tactic AI stands for Tactical Artificial Intelligence, but what does that mean?
-In RTS games like Age of Empires II, the way the enemy units act and react to our own troop is handled by tactic AI.
+In RTS games like Age of Empires II, the way the enemy units act and react to our own troop is handled by tactic AI, but also how our own units do such things.
-On the other hand we have strategic AI, which would kind of represent the "enemy player", as it has control over enemy resources and such.
+On the other hand we have strategic AI, which would kind of represent the "enemy player", as it has control over enemy resources and other more player-oriented and controlled elements.
 The tactic AI in games defines -for example- which path will a enemy follow to get to you, taking into account your weapon, his weapon, and many other variables.
 You can probably see that almost every game with some kind of enemy has tactic AI .
 With that in mind, there's endless ways to program our AI, and nowadays it's mostly done through scripting, pre-generated paths...
 However, in here we will do it the old-fashioned way.